 - Pomegranate Concentrate - Don't have an asian grocery store?
 Try Amazon!

-I originally had these served as an appetizer.
-They were plated beautifully and cut much thicker.
-Our family enjoys snacking on them and eating them as a side dish.
-There's SO much more you can do with them though.
 When filming this recipe, we use them to top our tuna poke bowls for dinner.
-You could slice up red onions and tomatoes and make it a whole salad of its own or use them on wraps and rice dishes.
+You could slice up red onions and tomatoes and make it a whole salad of its own, or use them on wraps and rice dishes.

 Video of Cucumber Salad